ARD92/ard92.github.io/_posts/2021-06-21-flexfilters-to-block-GTP-U-packets-in-MX-routers.md

 # Firewall filtering GTP-U traffic using Flex filters on Juniper MX routers

-As many may know, Juniper's flag ship router, the MX series is immensely flexible.
-While not only offering the flexibility , it offers great scalability as well.
-The scale number of firewall filters are great and in case you would want to use a ton of stateless firewalls the TRIO chipset offers the best scale in the market.
-Talk to your SE for the actual scale.
+As many may know, Juniper's flag ship router, the MX series is very flexible in terms of feature sets.
+While not only offering the flexibility , it also offers great scalability as well.

  In this post, we will be seeing how firewall filters can be used when a particular knob doesnt exist to filter natively. we take GTP packet as an example.
 Sometimes one may need to filter out a particular GTP packet based on certain fields or inner IP packet for debuggability/analysis purposes. we will consider to filter a packet based on TEID field and the inner IP (v4/v6) to make a decision to accept/reject and then count the packets accordingly.